meireles/GitTutorial/cheat_sheet.md

 An easy way to collaborate in git is to can use a centralized workflow.

-1. Colaborators clone your repo
+1. Collaborators clone your repo
 2. You all begin a cycle of
-   3. Geting other people's updates: `git pull origin master`
+   3. Getting other people's updates: `git pull origin master`
-   4. Going through a **work -> add _ commit** cycle
+   4. Going through a **work -> add -> commit** cycle
    5. Sharing your changes: `git push origin remote`

-Because your team is workig in parallel, people may end up changing the same line on the same file.
+Because your team is working in parallel, people may end up changing the same line on the same file.
 So when you try to

 ```bash
 git pull origin master